From casual eateries to refined dining destinations, we've shortlisted Singapore's top Chinese restaurants.

 Empress, #01-03, Asian Civilisations Museum, 1 Empress Place, Singapore 179555

 Live it up in style at this plush fine dining restaurant that takes you on a culinary journey through China’s diverse provinces using seasonal ingredients.
 Can’t wait to luxuriate in intricate, tasteful dishes by the masterchef?
-Innovative creations include hundred-ring cucumber with poached sea whelk, roast duck with rose and fermented bean sauce and rainbow pancakes, and braised beef cheeks with sorghum grains.
+Innovative creations include hundred-ring cucumber with poached sea whelk, roast duck with rose and fermented bean sauce and rainbow pancakes, and Iberico pork jowl fried with dried chilli.

 Yi by Jereme Leung, #03-02, Raffles Arcade, 328 North Bridge Road, Singapore 188719

 A hidden hotspot, The Dragon Chamber makes dining an immersive experience.
-Find the entrance behind the fridge door of a non-descript local cafe and you’ll step into a dimly-lit space that transports you back in time to the gambling dens and secret society hangs of Chinatown.
+Find the entrance behind the fridge door of a non-descript local cafe.
+And you’ll step into a dimly-lit space that transports you back in time to the gambling dens and secret society hangs of Chinatown.
 The food is just as edgy.
-Adventurous diners will appreciate unconventional dishes like braised crocodile foot alongside signatures such as roasted Irish duck and wagyu truffle beef hor fun.
+Adventurous diners will appreciate unconventional dishes like braised crocodile foot alongside signatures such as hamachi collar in dragon curry and wagyu truffle beef hor fun.